-Finding: The landlord used the custom section 18 notice that included all required information.
+Finding: The landlord did not use the use the template section 18 notice made available by this tribunal.
+Nonetheless, I find that all required information is accurately provided.

 Part 4: Section 35 of the Act identifies that permitted means for service of documents.